Normal mode

 • for example, tc becomes Tc and vice versa

-info Note that the previously used count prefix wouldn't be repeated with ; or , commands, but you can use a new count prefix.
+info Note that the previously used count prefix wouldn't be repeated with the ; or , commands, but you can use a new count prefix.
 If you pressed a wrong motion command, use the Esc key to abandon the search instead of continuing with the wrongly chosen command.

 Word motions